Shampoo and Conditioner Ingredients

-Your Right to Be Beautiful Volumizing Shampoo and Revitalizing Conditioner contain the world’s finest ingredients for healthy, strong, beautiful hair.
-What we haven';t added is important too.
-Our shampoo and conditioner contain no added fragrances.
-But Your Right to Be Beautiful smells wonderful!
-A unique sophisticated combination of essential oils results in the heavenly scent of the lotus flower.
-This flower is a symbol of purity, tranquility and beauty in Asian cultures.
+Beautiful on Raw Volumizing Shampoo and Revitalizing Conditioner contain the world’s finest ingredients for healthy, strong, beautiful hair.
+What we haven't added is important too.
+Our shampoo and conditioner contain no added fragrances but the smell wonderful due to the harmonious combination of lavender and citrus essential oils.

 I wanted to know everything about the hair care products I was using.
 You're entitled to the same standard.
 So here they are listed in full and explained below:

-Ingredients: Purified water, sodium coco sulphate, sodium cocoyl isethionate, coco- betaine, cocamide MEA, Guar hydroxypropyltrimonium chloride, glycol distearate, phyllanthus emblica (amla) fruit extract, silybum marianum (milk thistle) extract, brassica juncea (mustard greens) extract, simmondsia chinensis (jojoba) oil, ecliptica alba (Bhringaraj oil), cyperus scariosus (nagarmotha cyperus) oil, brassica nigra (mustard seed) oil, serenoa repens (saw palmetto) fruit extract, aloe barbadensis (aloe vera) leaf extract, butyrospermum parkii (shea butter), olea auropaea (olive) leaf extract, panthenol, tocopheryl acetate, phenoxyethanol, caprylyl glycol, potassium sorbate, vitis vinifera (grape) seed oil, styrax benzoin resin extract, jasminum officinalis (jasmine) oil, citrus aurantium dulcis (orange) flower oil.
+Ingredients: Purified water, sodium coco sulphate, sodium cocoyl isethionate, coco- betaine, cocamide MEA, Guar hydroxypropyltrimonium chloride, glycol distearate, phyllanthus emblica (amla) fruit extract, silybum marianum (milk thistle) extract, brassica juncea (mustard greens) extract, simmondsia chinensis (jojoba) oil, ecliptica alba (Bhringaraj oil), cyperus scariosus (nagarmotha cyperus) oil, brassica nigra (mustard seed) oil, serenoa repens (saw palmetto) fruit extract, aloe barbadensis (aloe vera) leaf extract, butyrospermum parkii (shea butter), olea auropaea (olive) leaf extract, panthenol, tocopheryl acetate, phenoxyethanol, caprylyl glycol, potassium sorbate, vitis vinifera (grape) seed oil, styrax benzoin resin extract, lavandula officinalis (lavender) essential oil, citrus limonum (lemon) essential oil.

 Revitalizing Hair Conditioner

-Ingredients: Purified Water, cetyl alcohol, behentrimonium methosulfate, hydrolyzed wheat protein, hydrolyzed wheat starch, panthenol, phyllanthus emblica (amla) fruit extract, silybum marianum (milk thistle) extract, brassica juncea (mustard greens) extract, simmondsia chinensis (jojoba) Oil, cocos nucifera (coconut) oil, ecliptica alba (Bhringaraj oil), cyperus scariosus (nagarmotha cyperus) oil, brassica nigra (mustard seed) oil, serenoa repens (saw palmetto) fruit extract, aloe barbadensis (aloe vera) leaf extract, butyrospermum parkii (shea butter), olea auropaea (olive) leaf extract, tocopheryl acetate, hydroxyethylcellulose, phenoxyethanol, caprylyl glycol, potassium sorbate, vitis vinifera (grape) seed oil, styrax benzoin resin extract, jasminum officinalis (jasmine) oil, citrus aurantium dulcis (orange) flower oil.
+Ingredients: Purified Water, cetyl alcohol, behentrimonium methosulfate, hydrolyzed wheat protein, hydrolyzed wheat starch, panthenol, phyllanthus emblica (amla) fruit extract, silybum marianum (milk thistle) extract, brassica juncea (mustard greens) extract, simmondsia chinensis (jojoba) Oil, cocos nucifera (coconut) oil, ecliptica alba (Bhringaraj oil), cyperus scariosus (nagarmotha cyperus) oil, brassica nigra (mustard seed) oil, serenoa repens (saw palmetto) fruit extract, aloe barbadensis (aloe vera) leaf extract, butyrospermum parkii (shea butter), olea auropaea (olive) leaf extract, tocopheryl acetate, hydroxyethylcellulose, phenoxyethanol, caprylyl glycol, potassium sorbate, vitis vinifera (grape) seed oil, styrax benzoin resin extract, lavandula officinalis (lavender) essential oil, citrus limonum (lemon) essential oil.